Following the latest government advice about coronavirus (COVID-19), the Apollo Victoria Theatre is currently closed.

 Devices can be booked via the box office in advance, borrowed on the day, or alternatively patrons can download the Sennheiser MobileConnect app using the links below to use on their own device.

-We regularly schedule British Sign Language Interpreted and Captioned performances, please see above for dates and times.
-BSL Interpreted performances consist of a signer relaying the music and words of the show in British Sign Language.
+We regularly schedule Sign Language Interpreted and Captioned performances, please see above for dates and times.
+Sign Language Interpreted performances consist of a signer relaying the music and words of the show.
 Captioned performances convert the spoken word (as well as any other noises and sound effects) into text, which is displayed on a caption unit viewed by the audience.

 Blind or Visually Impaired